maelys-mcardle/snowflake/docs/project-structure.md

 * The `test` directory contains Snowflake files that test that the interpreter itself doesn't have any bugs.
 * The `LICENSE` file contains the copyright license for the project.
-* The `Makefile` file contains the script to compile the interpreter.
+* The `Makefile` file is the script to compile the interpreter.
 * The `README.md` file contains information about this project.

 ## The `src` directory